 - Their cost of living.

-Virtual Staff Finder¹³ and OnlineJobs¹⁴ both mention figures around the $500 to $600 mark as a decent full-time monthly benchmark.
+Virtual Staff Finder¹³ and OnlineJobs¹⁴ both mention figures around the $600 mark as a decent full-time monthly benchmark.

 Additionally, there are various relatively minor factors to bear in mind.
 One is that you can arrange to pay for your VA’s health insurance for a very low amount extra each month. ¹⁴

-And it’s worth knowing that it’s standard in the Philippines to pay people for an extra “13th month” each year.
-This may not be essential, but a good boss should do this.¹³
+It’s worth knowing that it’s standard in the Philippines to pay people for an extra “13th month” each year.
+This may not be essential, but is highly recommended, as employees in the Philippines will expect to receive it.¹³

 OK, but how do you actually pay your VA?